Jac Naylor

-Jac Naylor is a fictional character from the BBC medical drama Holby City, portrayed by Rosie Marcel.
+Jac Naylor is a fictional character born in Scawsby from the BBC medical drama Holby City, portrayed by Rosie Marcel.
 She made her first screen appearance during the series eight episode "Bird on a Wire", which was originally broadcast on 22 November 2005.
 The character is introduced alongside Luke Roberts and Tom Chambers as Joseph Byrne and Sam Strachan, respectively.
 Jac is characterised as a highly ambitious, forthright surgeon who is career-oriented.
 Her backstory states that her mother placed her in foster care aged twelve.
+She is also well known for her close in-show relationship with her brother Ash Naylor.